-Experiments A, B and C are performed on samples that have vacuum-deposited aluminium electrodes on both sides of the sample and differences in the results will be due to different thermal and electrical histories.
+Experiments $A$, $B$ and $C$ are performed on samples that have vacuum-deposited aluminum electrodes on both sides of the sample, and differences in the results will be due to different thermal and electrical histories.
 In experiment $A$ the thermal history has been chosen to activate the $\alpha$ relaxation and the sample remains in amorphous state throughout the experiment.

 Instead, sample $B$ is brought to a semi--crystalline state at the beginning of the experiment.
 This is done to suppress as much as possible the $\alpha$ relaxation that takes place in the amorphous phase.
-The non--isothermal poling stage and the range of temperatures at which the electric field is activated is meant to activate the $\rho_c$ relaxation, which is physically similar to the $\rho$ relaxation but taking place in the crystalline phase.
+The non--isothermal poling stage and the range of temperatures at which the electric field is activated is meant to activate the $\rho_c$ relaxation, which is physically similar to the $\rho$ relaxation but takes place in the crystalline phase~\cite{colomer98}.

-Finally, the experimental parameters of experiment $C$ try to activate a mixed set of mechanisms through a long isothermal poling stage at a temperature close to $T_g$.
+Finally, the experimental parameters of experiment $C$ try to activate a varied set of mechanisms through a long isothermal poling stage at a temperature close to $T_g$.